daemontechtools/daemon-obsidian-vault/Projects/Smart Estimate/Needed Changes.md

+- It appears like the new `ShipLocation` is not available on `SmartOrderEntryClient.ActiveDealer.ShipLocations` immediately after calling `SmartOrderEntryClient.AddShipLocation`.
-- Need to include `AddressNotes` in Add ShipLocation.
+- We need to include `AddressNotes` in `SmartOrderEntryClient.AddShipLocation`.
 - Going to need
 	- `ShipLocation.DefaultContact.DisplayName`
 	- `ShipLocation.DefaultContact.DefaultEmail`